variance1234/4321ecnairav/README.md

 Conference| The conference
 Title| Paper title
 Relevant to our study? | Does the work train deep learning networks?
-Do they do multiple identical runs? | Do the work report multiple identical runs?
+Do they do multiple identical runs? | Does the work report multiple identical runs?

 ## Details of the analysis files:
 **analysis_result.csv**